-In early March 2020, oil prices dropped sharply and continued to decline, briefly reaching negative levels, as a result of multiple factors affecting the supply and demand in global oil and natural gas markets, including (i) actions taken by OPEC members and other exporting nations impacting commodity price and production levels and (ii) a significant decrease in demand due to the ongoing COVID-19 pandemic.
+In early March 2020, oil prices dropped sharply and continued to decline, briefly reaching negative levels, as a result of multiple factors affecting the supply and demand in global oil and natural gas markets, including (i) actions taken by OPEC members and other exporting nations impacting commodity price and production levels and (ii) a significant decrease in demand due to the COVID-19 pandemic.
 However, certain restrictions on conducting business that were implemented in response to the COVID-19 pandemic have been lifted as improved treatments and vaccinations for COVID-19 have been rolled-out globally since late 2020.
 As a result, oil and natural gas market prices have improved in response to the increase in demand.
-During 2020 and 2021, the posted price for West Texas intermediate light sweet crude oil, or NYMEX WTI, has ranged from \$(37.63) to \$66.09 Bbl, and the NYMEX Henry Hub price of natural gas has ranged from \$1.48 to \$3.35 per MMBtu.
-On April 12, 2021, the closing NYMEX WTI price for crude oil was \$59.70 per Bbl and the closing NYMEX Henry Hub price of natural gas was \$2.56 per MMBtu.
+During 2020 and 2021, the posted price for West Texas intermediate light sweet crude oil, or NYMEX WTI, has ranged from \$(37.63) to \$75.25 Bbl, and the NYMEX Henry Hub price of natural gas has ranged from \$1.48 to \$3.75 per MMBtu.
+On July 16, 2021, the closing NYMEX WTI price for crude oil was \$71.81 per Bbl and the closing NYMEX Henry Hub price of natural gas was \$3.67 per MMBtu.
 Commodity prices have historically been volatile and we cannot predict events which may lead to future fluctuations in these prices.

-As a result of the reduction in crude oil demand caused by factors discussed above, Diamondback and other operators on properties in which we have mineral and royalty interests lowered their 2020 capital budgets and production guidance however, Diamondback and certain of our other operators have since restored curtailed production.
+As a result of the reduction in crude oil demand caused by factors discussed above, Diamondback and other operators on properties in which we have mineral and royalty interests lowered their 2020 capital budgets and production guidance, however, Diamondback and certain of our other operators have since restored curtailed production.
+Although demand for oil and natural gas and commodity prices have recently increased, Diamondback and certain of our other operators have kept production on our acreage relatively flat during the first six months of 2021, using excess cash flow for debt repayment and/or return to their stockholders rather than expanding their drilling programs.
 We cannot reasonably predict whether production levels will remain at current levels or the impact the full extent of the events above and subsequent recovery may have on our industry and our business.

-Based on the results of the quarterly ceiling test, we were not required to record an impairment on our proved oil and natural gas interests for the quarter ended March 31, 2021.
+Based on the results of the quarterly ceiling test, we were not required to record an impairment on our proved oil and natural gas interests for the quarter ended June 30, 2021.
 If commodity prices fall below current levels, we may be required to record impairments in future periods and such impairments could be material.
 Further, if commodity prices fail to stabilize or decrease further, our production, proved reserves and cash flows will be adversely impacted.
 Our business may be also further adversely impacted by any pipeline capacity and storage constraints.